 She snickers to herself.
 That’ll teach them to mock me.

 Her pleasant mood lasts for all of two more seconds before it dawns on her: birds don’t have a tendency to just drop out of the sky.
 As far as she knows, that hurts, and primitive animals are prone to avoid things that cause them pain.
 Why then, did that one give a death cry and then plummet to the ground?
 Sophia curses under her breath, and slowly, gradually uncoils her body.
 Her torso doesn’t protest this time.
 Instead, it’s her legs’ turn.

-Her palm connects with her forehead as she falls limply upon her back, her thighs and calves feeling as unyielding and rigid as brick.
+Her palm connects with her forehead as she falls limply upon her back, her thighs and calves feeling as unyielding and rigid as brick, tremors of tension rolling through her lower back.
 Somewhere out there is the source of that animal’s death, so, of course, it stands to reason that her ability to run far, far away is gone.

 She lays in absolute stillness.
 The best defense she has without her legs is playing dead, something she did often as a child, but was always discovered to be alive when she had to breathe.
 Determined that she’ll actually manage to go without oxygen this time around, she digs her fingertips into the ground for strength and tries to still the increasingly rapid beating of her heart.
 She doesn’t have to wait long for her resolve to be tested.